tmaxmax/go-sse/README.md

 import "github.com/tmaxmax/go-sse"

 conn := sse.DefaultClient.NewConnection(req)
-// you can also do client.NewConnection(req)
+// you can also do sse.NewConnection(req)
 // it is an utility function that calls the
 // NewConnection method on the default client
 ```